About Application Control

 - You enable application control in a policy and assign the policy to a computer that is protected by a Deep Security Agent (see Turn on application control).

-- When the agent receives the policy, it creates an inventory whitelist of all software installed on the computer.
-All software listed in the inventory is assumed to be safe and is allowed to run ("whitelisted") on that computer.
-This inventory whitelist is not visible from the Workload Security console, which means you need to be absolutely certain that only good software is installed on a computer where you intend to enable application control.
+- When the agent receives the policy, it creates an inventory of all software installed on the computer.
+All software listed in the inventory is assumed to be safe and is allowed to run on that computer.
+This inventory list is not visible from the Workload Security console, which means you need to be absolutely certain that only good software is installed on a computer where you intend to enable application control.

 - After the inventory is finished, application control is aware of any software changes on the computer.
 A software change could be new software that appears on the computer or changes to existing software.

-- If the computer is in maintenance mode, the Deep Security Agent adds the software to its inventory whitelist and it is allowed to run.
+- If the computer is in maintenance mode, the Deep Security Agent adds the software to its inventory and it is allowed to run.
 This change is not visible in the Workload Security console.
 See Turn on maintenance mode when making planned changes.

-- If the change was made by a trusted installer, the Deep Security Agent adds the software to its inventory whitelist and allows it to run.
+- If the change was made by a trusted installer, the Deep Security Agent adds the software to its inventory and allows it to run.
 For example, when Microsoft Windows self-initiates a component update, hundreds of new executable files may be installed.
 Application control auto-authorizes many file changes that are created by well-known Windows processes and does not list these changes in the Workload Security console.
 Removing the "noise" associated with expected software changes provides you with clearer visibility into changes that may need your attention.